I Love You 3x a Day

 I Love You 3x a Day (stylized onscreen as I ♥ You 3x a Day) is a 1988 Filipino fantasy comedy film co-written and directed by Mike Relon Makiling and starring Jimmy Santos in his first lead role.
-It also stars Carmi Martin, Nova Villa, Ruffa Gutierrez, Gelli de Belen, Cheenee de Leon, and Kampee De Leon.
+It also stars Carmi Martin, Nova Villa, Ruffa Gutierrez, Gelli de Belen, Cheenee de Leon, and Keempee de Leon.
 Produced by Viva Films, the film was released on November 9, 1988.
 Critic Lav Diaz gave the film a positive review, giving special praise to Santos for his unique comedic style in comparison to other Filipino comedians.

 Plot

 Webster Shakespeare Cubangbang deludedly thinks he has mastered the English language, and his university dean decides to give him his diploma so that he does not return to college to bother his professors.
 Eventually, Webster ends up as an English teacher at Mababangloob High School, where he is subjected to ridicule and pranks by his students while falling for a fellow teacher named Grace.
 Out of frustration, he tries to jump off a bridge but is rescued by a fairy godmother, who helps him by granting him the ability to make and people come after him whenever he says the line "I love you three times a day".
 His students later warm up to him, and he later helps them win a spelling bee.
 At the school's victory party, Webster finally confesses his love for Grace, but is mobbed by the entire school who hears him say the magic lines.